+

 Happy reading and feel free to share your favourite coaching model in the comments below.

 Pam Aks, M.S., PCC, RMT is a cutting-edge mindset coach, mentor coach, and founder of What’s Within U, an international coaching practice.
 Named one of the top 20 Business Coaches in Phoenix by Influence Digest, she has helped thousands of people change their “Can’t” mindset to one that can and does.
-Pam serves on the faculty at the University of Texas at Dallas in their Executive and Professional Coaching Certificate Program and is an LPI® Trained Coach – Wiley’s The Leadership Challenge.
+Pam serves on the faculty at the University of Texas at Dallas in their Executive Coaching and Professional Coaching Certificate Program and is an LPI® Trained Coach – Wiley’s The Leadership Challenge.
 In addition, Pam is also the author of the book, “Developing a Confident Mindset; Simple Ways to Change The Negative Narrative that Undermines.”

 What is your favourite coaching model and why?